 The Smoking, Drinking and Drug Use among Young People survey (SDD) asks secondary school pupils in years 7 to 11 in England about their tobacco consumption.
 Pupils were categorised as regular smokers if they usually smoked at least one cigarette per week.
 In July 2017, the Tobacco Control Plan for England set a national ambition to reduce the number of 15-year-olds who regularly smoke from 8% to 3% or less by the end of 2022.

 About this data

 This indicator uses data from NHS Digital on Stop Smoking Services in England, the Office for National Statistics on e-cigarette use, Public Health England on smoking inequalities, and the Smoking, Drinking and Drug Use among Young People survey (SDD).

 - Successful quitter (self-reported): a person is counted as having successfully quit smoking at the four-week follow-up if he/she says they have not smoked at all since two weeks after the quit date.

 - Successful quitter (confirmed by carbon monoxide validation): measuring the level of carbon monoxide in the bloodstream provides an indication of the level of tobacco use.
 This is a motivational tool as well as a validation of smoking status.
 It should be attempted on all people who self-report as having successfully quit at the four-week follow-up, except for those who are followed up by telephone.

-The NHS Digital data for 2016/17 onwards are not directly comparable with previous years because they have not been adjusted to estimate for local authorities that did not provide any data, or only provided data for some quarters.
+The NHS Digital data for 2016/17 onwards is not directly comparable with previous years because it has not been adjusted to estimate for local authorities that did not provide any data, or only provided data for some quarters.
 Data on the percentage of current e-cigarette users is comparable over time.

 The SDD survey is a biennial survey of secondary school pupils in years 7 to 11 (mostly aged 11 to 15) in England, published by NHS Digital.
 The last survey was in 2018.
 Prior to 2014, the survey was conducted annually.